beyond2013/ProgIntro/CCharactersNStrings.md

 Multiple calls to strtok are required to tokenize a string i.e., break it into tokens (assuming that the string contains more than one token).

-In example code the first call to strtok contains two arguments:
+In [listing-18] the first call to strtok contains two arguments:
 1. a string to be tokenized, and
 2. a string containing characters that separate the tokens.